-- Private companies that contract with cities or other jurisdictions for fire suppression service, such as Rural Metro Corporation
+- Private companies that contract with cities or other jurisdictions for fire suppression service, such as Rural Metro Corp.

-- Private companies that have contracts to provide Fire/Rescue services during times of need, or government contracts in other regions such as Guam, Atoll Islands, Kuwait, Iraq and even Antarctica.
-Contract positions can be full-time, or on-call.
+- Private companies that have contracts to provide fire and rescue services overseas such as Guam, Atoll Islands, Kuwait, Iraq and even Antarctica.
+Contract positions can be full-time or on-call.
 Many government contract positions often have the benefit of a tax-free salary and paid housing, but may relocate you to a less then desirable or very remote area for contracted time periods, usually one year.

-In general, one of the drawbacks to working for a private fire department is less job security and often atypical firefighter work conditions.
-Often due to the very specific nature of the private fire department or its service area the job duties tend to be more highly specialized and more narrowly focused than municipal departments, which are very often "Jacks of many trades."
+One of the drawbacks to working for a private fire department is less job security and often atypical firefighter work conditions.
+Often due to the very specific nature of the private fire department or its service area, the job duties tend to be more highly specialized and more narrowly focused than municipal departments, which are very often "Jacks of many trades."

 Work schedules will vary for private fire departments as well and, just as with municipal departments, the pay and benefits packages will differ greatly within the various private departments.

-You will often see newspaper ads seeking firefighters for companies such as "Wackenhut," who have contractual "firefighting" positions throughout the country and abroad.
+It is common to see newspaper ads seeking firefighters for companies such as Wackenhut, who have contractual firefighting positions throughout the country and abroad.
 Many of these jobs are not true fire service positions.
 They use the word firefighter in the job title to make it sound more appealing.

 Often they are security officer positions with little-to-no firefighting duties other than having access to the fire alarm panel and an extinguisher.
 By calling the position "Security Guard/Firefighter," these companies may be simply trying to attract more candidates.